webyom/grunt-yomb/README.md

 ## Usage
 Firstly you need to create a *Gruntfile.js* file ([example](https://github.com/webyom/grunt-yomb-example/blob/master/Gruntfile.js)) in the root filder of your project.
 Then add a "yomb" task in grunt file, then add some targets in yomb task.
 The name of a target should be start with "coffee-",  "build-", "concat-" or "copy-".
 You can run yomb task with command `grunt yomb`.
-- `coffee-` : compile coffeescript file into javascript file.
+- `coffee-` : compile coffeescript file into javascript file ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/compile-coffee), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/compile-coffee)).
 - `build-` : build AMD module, micro template or html source file.
 - `concat-` : concat one or multiple files into one file.
 - `copy-` : copy files.